Our Green Credentials

 In the Parkland we only allow sheep to graze in the winter.
 The grass is then cut for haymaking, and allowed to grow to maturity, with all the small mammals, birds and invertebrates this encourages.

 Many tons of carbon are sequestered from the atmosphere each year by the thousands of native trees we have planted over 30 years.
-Hundreds more are to be planted this year.
+Hundreds more are to be planted each year.

 We have built 5 cutting-edge eco-lodges hidden in our woods to provide additional accommodation.

 Our carbon negative status comes from much investment in green technologies.
 A 199 kW district biomass system heats the barn & surrounding buildings.